Meet our Board members and learn about our Board committees.

 Christopher Teitelbaum, Secretary

 My name is Christopher Teitelbaum.
-I am an almost native of Ithaca, having arrived via adoption at the age of 7.
+I am almost a native of Ithaca, having arrived via adoption at the age of 7.
 I graduated from Ithaca College studying Cinema Production and Politics, primarily in a bid to learn how to tell stories.
 I taught acting at the local Meisner Acting Studio for ten years as an assistant and then co-teacher to the Director and Founder, Eliza Van Cort.
-I am also a Founder and the Executive Director of the House of Ithaqua, a local theater production group into its second season, soon to be incorporated as an LLC.
+I am also a Founder and the Executive Director of the House of Ithaqua, a local theater production group into its fifth season.

 I recently retired as the Executive Director of the Cornell Public Service Center (CPSC), and as such, a member of Cornell University’s Division of Student and Academic Services’ senior management team.
 I was also Co-Principal Investigator for the Cornell Upward Bound Program and Co-Director of the Faculty Fellows-in-Service learning programs.
 I served as Cornell University’s liaison to the New York Campus Compact Advisory Board, and a member of the founding Board of this statewide higher education membership institution.
 I was also honored as a Carl L. Becker House Faculty Fellow at Cornell University.